sugarlabs/GSoC/Ideas-2024.md

 **Description**<br>

-The Wikipedia Activity is designed to help teachers extract content from the Wikipedia in order to create lesson plans.
+The Infoslicer Activity is designed to help teachers extract content from the Wikipedia in order to create lesson plans.
 This is currently a manual, extractive process.
 It is well suited to generative AI.
 The goal would be to have a teacher type in a theme for a lesson and have the AI create a simple lesson plan, which the teacher can then edit.

 The biggest challenge to summarization using generative AI is hallucinations.
 A work-around for this is to include a validation step that surfaces evidence (or lack of evidence) for each assertion in the lesson plan.
 This will introduce some workflow and UX challenges.